phisn/algebraic-server-reconciliation/docs/main.typ

   ],
 ) <relatedlagcompensation>

-This technique, famously implemented in the Source Engine, is often described as "favor the shooter". @source-networking It ensures that if a player sees a valid target, their shot will register, creating a more reliable and fair experience for the attacker.
+This technique, famously implemented in the Source Engine, is often described as "favor the shooter" @source-networking.
+It ensures that if a player sees a valid target, their shot will register, creating a more reliable and fair experience for the attacker.
 However, it can lead to perceptual paradoxes for the victim, who may be hit after they have already taken cover on their own screen.
 This is an accepted trade-off in most modern shooters, prioritizing interactional consistency over strict temporal accuracy.

 The collection of these techniques reveals a core design duality in networked games.
 One branch of techniques, encompassing prediction, reconciliation, and rollback, is focused on optimizing the local player's subjective feeling of control and responsiveness.
 The other branch, exemplified by lag compensation, is focused on optimizing the acting player's objective sense of fairness during interactions.
 These two goals can be in direct conflict, and the specific balance chosen by a game's networking model defines much of its "feel".

 == Deterministic Synchronization Models

 In sharp contrast to sending frequent state updates, deterministic models synchronize only player inputs.
-This section explores architectures where every client runs an identical simulation.
+This section explores architectures where each client runs an identical simulation.
 Provided each client processes the same inputs in the same order, their worlds remain perfectly synchronized.
 We will examine the classic lockstep model, its profound bandwidth advantages, and its demanding trade-offs, such as the strict requirement for perfect determinism.

 === The Deterministic Lockstep Architecture

 In contrast to the state-synchronization model employed by authoritative servers, the deterministic lockstep model operates on a fundamentally different principle.
 Instead of transmitting game state, clients only transmit their inputs to one another, either through a peer-to-peer topology or relayed via a simple server.
 Each client runs an identical, fully deterministic simulation of the game world.
-Provided that every client starts from the same initial state and processes the exact same sequence of inputs in the exact same order (at the same "tick"), their game states are guaranteed to remain perfectly synchronized.
+Provided that each client starts from the same initial state and processes the exact same sequence of inputs in the exact same order (at the same "tick"), their game states are guaranteed to remain perfectly synchronized.

 To ensure inputs are processed in the same order, the simulation proceeds in discrete turns.
 The game will not advance to the next turn until it has received the inputs from all players for that turn.
-As depicted in @fig:relatedlockstep, this means the entire simulation is forced to pause and wait for the slowest or most delayed participant.
+As depicted in @fig:relatedlockstep, this means the entire simulation is forced to pause and wait for the most delayed participant.
 To hide the latency of waiting for these inputs, games implementing this model often introduce a fixed input delay, buffering inputs for a short period before executing them.
 This model's primary advantage is its extraordinary bandwidth efficiency concerning the number of game entities.
-Since only small input packets are transmitted, the network load scales with the number of players, not the number of units on screen, making it ideal for genres with potentially thousands of entities, such as Real-Time Strategy (RTS) games. @deterministic-lockstep-rts
+Since only small input packets are transmitted, the network load scales with the number of players, not the number of units on screen, making it ideal for genres with potentially thousands of entities, such as Real-Time Strategy (RTS) games @deterministic-lockstep-rts.

 #figure(
   image("diagrams/related-lockstep.svg", width: 80%),